 The Alaska Cruise season runs from April to September each year.
-If your kids are younger and can miss school or they are homeschooled the prices are usually cheaper in early April to mid-May or September when school is in, we call this shoulder season for Alaska travel.
-The weather is normally cooler for the May and September dates.
-The crowds are smaller then too.
+If your kids are younger and can miss school or they are homeschooled, the prices are usually less expensive in early April to mid-May or September.
+When school is in, we call this shoulder season for Alaska travel.
+Although the weather is normally cooler for May and September dates, the crowds are smaller than too.

 #2 Which sailing do you pick?
 Inside Passage, Gulf of Alaska, or Cruise tours:

 We normally help families plan 3 types of cruises.
 The first and most popular for us is the round trip Seattle or round trip Vancouver sailings.
 These are very easy for family groups as you fly in and out of one airport.
 These cruises normally sail to a combo of these ports Juneau, Skagway, or Sitka, Ketchikan, and Victoria, British Columbia.
 You typically spend one entire day sailing to Glaciers.

 If you do not have a passport and don’t plan to get one you will want to sail round trip to Seattle.
 At this time you are not required to have a passport for roundtrip Alaska cruise sailing from Seattle. (this is subject to change at any time) This is a great choice especially for first time Alaska cruisers.
 We do highly suggest flying in the day before your cruise.

 Then, there are what we call open-jawed cruises where you sail out of one port and into another for Alaska.
 These normally sail in or out of Vancouver and then Seward or Whittier Alaska.

 These cruises normally spend two days sailing to Glaciers and give you more time in ports depending on the sailing.
 These are fantastic for a guest who wants to spend more time in port, see more Glaciers and travel a deeper into Alaska.
 The main disadvantages for families is you do need to fly longer to get into Alaska for either your arrival or departure.